altexdim/sourcemod-plugin-gungame/README.txt

 		  showing messages to chat.
 Added UTIL_RecalculateLeader and it is called from UTIL_ChangeLevel.
 Added PrintLeaderToChat.
 		* Fixed recalculating leader on TK (GG_RemoveALevel)
+		* Fixed saving to top10.txt.
+The issue was that only 9 players was in !top10.
+10-th player was never loaded, so on map end his rank was rewritten by the winner.
+		* Fixed warmup end right after round_restart (warmup was ending 1 second before round_restart).

 	Unofficial_4 1.0.0.1.2:
 		* Fixed bug with no message about tied with the leader when leader on level 2 (first level gained)